This post may contain affiliate links. Read the full disclosure

 Kids are hungry when kids are hungry and this isn’t always ideal when travelling, especially if you are on a set dining schedule as is often the case with cruises.

-Know the times available for meals so that you can plan around this with your children.
+Know the dining options and times available for meals so that you can plan around this with your children.
 If you are travelling on a large cruise liner, they may have 2 or more dining sessions per meal.
 If possible, book the earlier session so your kids aren’t waiting as long for dinner time.

 You also want to know what snacks are available between meals and if there is the option to purchase extra food on board.